California Climate Disclosure Laws Updates from CARB

 Any Other Key Clarifications About California’s SB 219?

-A “good-faith effort” = evidence that your company is: ✔ Following recognized methodologies (GHG Protocol, TCFD/ISSB). ✔ Obtaining third-party verification or assurance where required. ✔ Paying program fees and submitting by deadlines. ✔ Correcting data promptly if inaccuracies are discovered.
+A “Good-Faith Effort” = evidence that your company is: ✔ Following recognized methodologies (GHG Protocol, TCFD/ISSB). ✔ Obtaining third-party verification or assurance where required (currently in 2027). ✔ Paying program fees and submitting by deadlines. ✔ Correcting data promptly if inaccuracies are discovered.

 Consolidated Reporting for Subsidiaries CARB confirms that a parent company may submit one consolidated report that covers all of its subsidiaries.
 Covered subsidiaries do not need to file separately if they are fully included in the parent’s disclosure, though each entity must still pay its separate fee liability.